freddyb/homepage/content/pages/03-now.md

 ### Work

-- Thinking about the next iteration for `setHTML()`
+- Expanding the team to do so much more.
+- Now that the Sanitizer API has shipped, I am suggesting a way to [perform implicit sanitization based on Trusted Types](https://github.com/mozilla/explainers/blob/main/trusted-or-sanitized-html.md)
 - Lots of conferences and travel this year.
-- Maybe learn some more C++?
-- Would still like to find time to hunt for a bug of my own, for a change :')
+I already visited Vienna and Toronto and I'm looking forward to visiting Toronto (again) and Karlsruhe.

 ### Reading

+- I read my first Jules Verne novel (Journey to the Center of the World).
+Liked it.
-- "The Goldfinch" by Donna Tartt.
-Really great read.
+- "The Goldfinch" by Donna Tartt was a really great rea a really great read.
+- The Monkeywrench Gang by Edward Abbey

 Inspired by [Derek Sivers' "now" page](https://sive.rs/now).